-The aim of this systematic review and meta-analysis was to examine the effectiveness of ehealth interventions for the treatment of children and adolescents with overweight or obesity.
+The aim of this systematic review and meta-analysis was to examine the effectiveness of e-health interventions for the treatment of children and adolescents with overweight or obesity.
 Databases were searched up to November 2020.
-Studies were randomised controlled trials where interventions were delivered via e-health (e.g. computers, tablets, smartphones, but not phone calls).
-Studies should target the treatment of overweight or obesity in children or their agent of changes and report BMI or BMI-z score.
+Studies were randomized controlled trials where interventions were delivered via e-health (e.g., computers, tablets, and smartphones, but not phone calls).
+Studies should target the treatment of overweight or obesity in children or their agent of changes and report body mass index (BMI) or BMI z-score.
 A meta-analysis using a random-effects model was conducted.
 Nineteen studies met the inclusion criteria, and 60% were of high quality.
-The narrative review revealed variation in behaviour change strategies and modes of delivery.
-The pooled mean reduction in BMI or BMI z-score showed evidence for a non-zero effect (standardised mean difference = −0.31, 95% confidence interval −0.49 to −0.13), with moderately high heterogeneity between studies (I2= 74%, p < 0.001).
+The narrative review revealed variation in behavior change strategies and modes of delivery.
+The pooled mean reduction in BMI or BMI z-score showed evidence for a nonzero effect (standardized mean difference = −0.31, 95% confidence interval −0.49 to −0.13), with moderately high heterogeneity between studies (I 2 = 74%, p < 0.001).
 Subgroup analysis revealed high heterogeneity in studies with a high or unclear risk of bias.
 E-health interventions can be effective in treating children and adolescents with overweight and obesity and should be considered by practitioners and policymakers.
-However, an understanding of the most effective and acceptable intervention components, long-term benefits and sustainability should be further studied.
+However, an understanding of the most effective and acceptable intervention components, long-term benefits, and sustainability should be further studied.

 |Number of pages||25|

 |Publication status||Published - 1 Feb 2022|